AAS Australasian Arachnological Society

 Australia

-There are ca. 2,400 species of spiders described in Australia, but some authors estimate that about 20,000 species may exist.
-The largest families are the Salticidae (ca. described 330 species), Araneidae (ca. 230 species), and Lycosidae (ca. 140 species).
+There are ca. 3,300 species of spiders described in Australia, and a reasonable recent estimate published by the Australian Biological Resources Study estimates the total number of species to be ca. 10,000.
+The largest families are the Salticidae (ca. described 330 species), Araneidae (ca. 230 species), and Lycosidae (ca. 165 species).

 Two main sources allow family level dentification of spiders in Australia: